The M Blog

 Excellent as their new home was, the organization’s leadership was interested in a larger, dedicated space solely for use by the art school and gallery in downtown St. Paul.
 By 1969, the Center’s educational offerings were overshadowed not only by the Minneapolis College of Art and Design, but by the boom in other undergraduate studio art programs at local liberal arts colleges.
 Once again, the organization changed its course – and name.
 It was during this period that the organization de-emphasized both education and its sense as a St. Paul-specific organization, in order to focus primarily on a wide range of exhibitions.
 That year, the St. Paul Art Center became the Minnesota Museum of Art, aligning itself with the whole state and not simply the city.
 It moved in the Jemne Building, the modernist gem Women’s Club on Kellogg, overlooking the Mississippi River.
 It remained there from 1969 to 1993, nearly as long as the old School of Art had been on Summit Avenue.

 In 1993, the Jemne Buildng was sold.
 The previous year, the organization had made its ultimate name change to the Minnesota Museum of American Art.
-The new organization also began to scale back its educational offerings.
-It was now primarily an exhibiting and collecting museum, divested of less significant and international portions of its collection, focusing exclusively on American art.
+The new organization also eliminated the last vestiges of its educational mission.
+It was now solely an exhibiting and collecting museum, divested of less significant and international portions of its collection, focusing exclusively on American art.
 The museum made its home in the Landmark Center – a prominent St. Paul location it shared with numerous other organizations and businesses.
 In some sense, the Landmark had more in common with the organization’s early homes, like the Moore Building or the Auditorium, than the Griggs Mansion or Jemne Building, in the sense that the museum shared space (or, perhaps fought it out) with a diverse variety of other tenants.
 The Minnesota Museum of American Art remained at Landmark Center from 1979 through 2004 – another 25 years.

 After an interregnum at the West Publishing building for several years in the 2000s – a building which ultimately met the same fate of each of the museum’s homes prior to the Griggs House – the M is now located in the historic Pioneer Endicott building.
 The museum is a few blocks away from most of its previous homes, from the sky-lighted space on Third Street in the 1920s to the Jemne Building in the ’70s and ’80s.
 Like nearly all of those prior spaces, the new M is carved out of an adapted building, making use of light, material, and location to highlight all kinds of artwork.
 And as in all the sites that came before, for all the organization’s history of change in location, fortunes, and focus, the M will remain a place where the people of St. Paul and Minnesota can go for, as the charter stated back in the 1890s, “the study, knowledge, and love of art.”